jonoweideman/Voxualize/README.md

 **src/voxualize_server.cxx** handles the main functionality of the server.
 It handles all the RPC request, as well as encoding and compression.

 **src/data_cube.cxx** is responsible for storing the data cube, LOD model generation, cropping cubes, and keeping track of the information about the visualization on the frontend.

+## How to run tests
+Follow all the steps above in "HOW TO RUN".
+However, when executing the voxualize_server executable, and the parameter `tests`.

+e.g. ./voxualize_server tests